Saatva Classic vs. Sealy Posturepedic Spring II: A Point-by-Point Comparison

-Here, we break down the key differences between two popular innerspring mattresses: the Saatva Classic innerspring and the Sealy Posturepedic Premium Response.
+Here, we break down the key differences between two popular innerspring mattresses: the Saatva Classic innerspring and the Sealy Posturepedic® Spring II.

 Do I have a choice of comfort levels?

-The bottom line: Saatva and Sealy both offer a choice of three of comfort levels, from soft (3-4 on the comfort scale) to medium (5-7) to firm (8 or above).
+The bottom line: Saatva and Sealy both offer a variety of firmness levels.
 That’s important, because the more comfort levels you have to choose from, the better the chance of finding your perfect innerspring mattress match.
-Need some help deciding the right comfort level for you?
-Here’s how to choose based on your sleep style and body type.

 What kind of springs are in the mattress?